adzierzanowski/volcano/README.md

 Implemented things:

 * setting single keys to a specified color in "Custom" mode
-* setting the whole keyboard color in "Normally on" mode
+* setting the whole keyboard color in supported modes
-* clearing the whole keyboard in both modes
+* clearing the whole keyboard
+* switching between color schemes
 * GUI in Tkinter

 As for now, you must switch keyboard to the specific mode in order to use